What are the IATL student-led, non- standard assessments?

 Reflective Journals provide an opportunity to take a step back from lectures, reading and discussions and think about what it all means.
 A bit like a blog, students record what, for them, are the most significant ideas, thoughts and feelings from each week's course content and discussions.
 But in addition, students are invited to reflect on why they found those things significant.
 Journals help students to remember and consolidate their learning while also giving them the space to critically analyse and evaluate their thoughts, feelings and responses as they evolve.

-Other IATL modules that use portfolios are Global Connections
+Other IATL modules that use portfolios are The Slow Movement

 Hear from our students